 The General Operating Fund is the Town’s main operating fund.
-It captures the Town’s administrative costs including:
+It captures the costs associated with providing the following municipal services to residents and property owners:

 - Corporate Administration